ferrumfix/ferrumfix/README.md

 ## Contributing

 All development happens on GitHub at [`ferrumfix/ferrumfix`](https://github.com/ferrumfix/ferrumfix).
 Contributions both from volunteers and companies are welcome.
-Depending on the size and scope of your intented contributions, it's likely a good idea to open beforehand a GitHub issue to discuss any details.
+Depending on the size and scope of your intended contributions, it's likely a good idea to open beforehand a GitHub issue to discuss any details.
 Please note that our branching strategy is inspired by the (in)famous [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/), which is a good fit for software that requires complex versioning such as FIX implementations.
 Versioning adheres to [SemVer 2.0](https://semver.org/).

 ## Legal